AshleyF/ozobot/readme.md

 This is a pretty cool little line-follower.
 They publish the ["Static Codes", but not the "Flash Codes"](http://ozobot.com/play/color-code-language) which are used with [OzoBlockly](http://ozoblockly.com/).
 There is no SDK.
 So, we must resort to reverse engineering ;) It's a fun toy and even more fun as an enigma to be unravelled.

+## FlashForth

+A simple programming "IDE" [is available here](http://ashleyf.github.io/ozobot).
+Have fun!

 ## Reading Flash Codes

 In [OzoBlockly](http://ozoblockly.com/), programs are transmitted to the robot through the color sensor by flashing colors on the screen.